 - Ruth Benedict

 Our program allows students to directly engage with contemporary anthropological topics and applied research.
-Core courses added over the past three years include Visual Anthropology, Media and Power, Cultural Ecology, Climate and Society, Applied Anthropology, and Prisons, Punishment and Control.
-Our department focuses on modern issues of inequality, social and environmental justice, cultural heritage ownership, and activism.
-Georaphic areas of focus include the Chesapeake Bay Region, Caribbean, Central and South America, Southeastern United States, and Southwestern United States.
+Core courses added over the past three years include Visual Anthropology, Medical Anthropology, Cultural Ecology, Climate and Society, Applied Anthropology, and Prisons, Punishment and Control.
+Our department focuses on modern issues of inequality, environmental and social justice, cultural heritage ownership, and activism.
+Geographic areas of focus include the Chesapeake Bay Region, Caribbean, Central and South America, Southeastern United States, and Southwestern United States.

 Chris FuchsClass of 2020 • Long Island, New York

 - Hodson Scholar